LaureBerti/AI4SDGs/SDG17/readme.md

 # 🌍 SDG#17.
 Climate Agreement Negotiation with MARL

-> A evolving list of resources, tools, datasets, papers, and communities focused at the intersection of **climate agreement negotiation and Multi-Agent Reinforcement Learning** (MARL).
+> An evolving list of resources, tools, datasets, papers, and communities focused at the intersection of **climate agreement negotiation and Multi-Agent Reinforcement Learning** (MARL).

 > Feel free to update and contribute !